daigotanaka/daigotanaka.github.io/product-analytics-101.md

 ### Travel booking example

 I sometimes use Kayak to book flights.
-One of their appealing feature is to forecast the ticket prices.
+One of their appealing features is to forecast the ticket prices.
 A notification is sent to the user to suggest when to buy.
 (I am making up the details of how it works from here.
 It is probably different from the reality)